How reliable is Open Source Intelligence?

 Quality public data

-“Open source data” is a very broad category, and it is not particularly helpful to paint it all with the same brush.
-Within the OSINT world are many high-quality and reliable sources that investigators and researchers would do well to consider.
+Open source data is a very broad category, and it’s not particularly helpful to paint it all with the same brush.
+Within the OSINT world are many high-quality, reliable sources that investigators and researchers should consider.

-In addition to government listings, quality media publications are generally a trustworthy source of information.
-Journalists who report and write for respectable publications must abide by the ethical rules of journalism and meet high standards before publishing.
-Well-known publications that enjoy a favourable reputation due to a longstanding history of fact-based reporting, like the New York Times, can be considered reliable open sources.
-Well-researched stories can point to emerging scandals, violations, or reputational issues.
+Well-researched news stories are useful as they can point to emerging scandals, violations, or reputational issues.
 For example, the Financial Times helped expose the now-insolvent electronic payment processor and financial services provider Wirecard for fraud well before the German regulator – the Federal Financial Supervisory (BaFin) – took notice.
-Quality and reliable investigative journalism appears on different websites as well as those of the publications themselves, from Twitter posts to high-standard and well-sourced leaks such as those from the International Consortium of Investigative Journalists.
+Quality investigative journalism appears on different websites as well as those of the publications themselves, from social media posts to high-standard and well-sourced leaks such as those from the International Consortium of Investigative Journalists.

-Examples of high-quality open sources:
+Examples of high-quality open sources include:

 - Court judgements